blockchain-unica/rosetta-smart-contracts/AnchorOverview.md

 # Anchor overview

-We provide a brief overview of the [Anchor](https://www.anchor-lang.com) framework (version 0.28.0) to simplify the understanding the implementation of Anchor-based use case for the Solana blockchain.
+We provide a brief overview of the [Anchor](https://www.anchor-lang.com) framework (version 0.28.0) to simplify the understanding of Anchor-based use case implementations for the [Solana blockchain](https://solana.com).

 ⚠️ A deeper dive into Anchor is advised by reading the [Anchor documentation](https://www.anchor-lang.com).
 Additionally, understanding concepts such as